 Your Baby’s Growth at 13 Weeks of Pregnancy

-If you could see your baby in the 13th week, she may look like an alien!
-But don’t worry; there is no alien growing inside you.
-It is just that the size of the baby’s head is now half the size of the complete length of the baby’s body, hence, making the little one look rather odd.
+If you could see your baby in the 13th week, she may look a little unusual.
+But do not worry; it is just that the size of the baby’s head is now half the size of the complete length of the baby’s body, which might make her look rather odd.
 As the foetus develops, it is the head of the baby that grows first and the body forms later.

-At 13 weeks pregnant, your baby’s size is three inches from head to toe, and it weighs close to an ounce (28 grams).
+At 13 weeks pregnant, the baby will be three inches from head to toe and will weigh close to an ounce (28 grams).
 Your little munchkin is progressing steadily and has grown from the size of a lime to as large as a peach or a pea pod.
 Now, your little one also learns to turn her head and is capable of swallowing, yawning, and even hiccuping.

 Common Bodily Changes